These homemade migas breakfast tacos are so easy to make! They are tortillas filled with eggs, tomatoes, jalapenos, cheese, and avocados.

 If you don’t live in Austin, let me just clue you in on one thing: breakfast tacos are kinda a big deal here.
 I love all kinds of breakfast tacos.
 Sometimes I get egg and chorizo, sometimes bean and cheese, sometimes bacon, avocado, egg, and cheese.
-But really, one of the best kind are migas tacos.
+But really, the best kind are migas breakfast tacos.

-They are nicely spicy and I mean, they have avocado and tomato, so they’re good for you, right?
+They are nicely spicy and they have avocado and tomato, so they’re good for you, right?
 I like to think so.
 Most of the time I’ll order migas tacos from one of the many many places you can find them in Austin, but every once in awhile it’s a treat to make them at home.
 This is especially nice on rainy days or crazy-hot Austin summer days when you don’t want to leave the house.

 The recipe below makes enough for two overflowing tacos, but you can double the recipe if you’ve got company!
 I also suggest finding the freshest tortillas you can for this recipe.
 Luckily here in Austin we’ve got places that make tortillas from scratch, but if all you can find are the national brands, that is fine too.
 Just don’t skip the step where you lightly toast it in the pan!